atiqbaqi/chat-with-pdf-streamlit/README.md

 ```
 pip install -r requirements.txt
 ```
 After that create `.env` file in your project for secret API keys for OpenAI or HuggingFace.
-Get API keys from respective platform.
+Get your API keys from respective platform using your account.
 You have to follow the API key naming convention, for OpenAI its `OPENAI_API_KEY` and for HuggingFace `HUGGINGFACEHUB_API_TOKEN`.

 The frontend of this project is done using `streamlit`.
 TO run the application use following command
 ```